 Designed to provide open views to the outside, a picture window is like framing a picture.
 It brings natural light into a home and features an outdoor view.
-This window style is typically found in a living and or family rooms.
+This window style is typically found in living and or family rooms.

 There are many options today for window treatments.
-It is a good idea to take a look at your area’s climatic or and seasonal hot or cold temperature changes when choosing your home’s windows and window treatments.
-Also review the geographic location and “walk the property” to see how your house will be situated on the property in accordance with the sun’s movement.
+It is a good idea to take a look at your area’s climatic or seasonal hot or cold temperature changes when choosing your home’s windows and window treatments.
+Also, review the geographic location and “walk the property” to see how your house will be situated on the property in accordance with the sun’s movement.

 Colors and Material

 Each choice in modern window options is important, but the colors, style, and material will have the most noticeable impact.